Ikan Pesmol

 Notes

-• Macadamia nuts are the perfect weeknight substitute.
+• Macadamia nuts are your secret weapon.

 From Cook Indonesian in America.